Skip to Content

 Remote Accessible Vote by Mail

-A Remote Accessible Vote-by-Mail Ballot is similar to a standard Vote-by-Mail ballot except that the voter accesses and marks their ballot online.
+A Remote Accessible Vote-by-Mail Ballot is similar to a standard Vote-by-Mail ballot except that the voter accesses and marks their ballot online, allowing them to utilize assistive technology as needed.
 Please note that this is not "Internet voting."
 A voter cannot submit their voted ballot online.
 Instead, once they are finished voting, they must print out the voted ballot and return it to our office via any of the methods described.
 Therefore, access to a printer is required in order to vote this way.

 To sign up for a Remote Accessible Vote-by-Mail Ballot, complete the request form.